 - Using technology to avoid social situations.
-The technology addict may reduce the amount of time he or she deals with people by focusing on technology instead.
+A technology addict may reduce the time they spend dealing with people by focusing on technology instead.

 - Playing games online for hours and hours, even if your family members and friends are begging you to stop.
-When you don’t play the games, you feel like you’re missing something.
+You feel like you’re missing something when you don’t play the games.

-- Constantly checking social media pages for updates, as well as making updates about even mundane, day-to-day activities.
+- Constantly checking social media pages for updates and making updates about even mundane, day-to-day activities.

-If you recognize these signs in yourself or any of these other common signs, you may have a technology addiction.
-Consider contacting a specialist who can help with a technology addiction.
+If you recognize these or other common signs in yourself, you may have a technology addiction.
+Consider contacting a specialist who can help with technology addiction.

 The Fine Line Between Being Busy and Addicted to Technology

-It should be noted some people who use technology all the time are actually not technology addicted.
+It should be noted that some people who use technology all the time are not technology addicted.
 They are merely doing their jobs.
-For instance, a start-up entrepreneur with an online commerce site may find themselves checking the corporate website on a regular basis, especially in the first few months of the company.
+For instance, a start-up entrepreneur with an online commerce site may check the corporate website regularly, especially in the first few months of the company.
 Similarly, a stockbroker may be required to keep up with all the developments in the financial world, which necessitates utilizing technology.

-So where do we draw the line between being busy and actually being addicted?
+So, where do we draw the line between being busy and being addicted?
 True technology addiction is not usually productive.
 The person using technology for work can walk away from the technology and feel a sense of relief.
-In fact, being “unplugged” from technology feels good to someone who is only turning to technology out of necessity.
-On the other hand, those with technology addictions feel a sense of crushing withdrawal and anxiety when they are not able to interact with technology.
+Being “unplugged” from technology feels good to someone who only turns to technology out of necessity.
+On the other hand, those with technology addictions feel a sense of crushing withdrawal and anxiety when they cannot interact with technology.

 Isn’t Technology Addiction Just Internet Addiction?

-Technology addiction can absolutely include Internet addiction, but Internet addiction is just a part of technology addiction.
+Technology addiction can include Internet addiction, but Internet addiction is just a part of technology addiction.
 Instead, technology addiction encompasses anything related to technology.
-This means someone who is driven to play video games all night, or who surfs message boards for hours and hours.
-Think of technology addiction as an umbrella term, not as synonymous with Internet addiction.
+This means someone is driven to play video games all night or surf message boards for hours and hours.
+Think of technology addiction as an umbrella term, not synonymous with Internet addiction.